- Applicants must be enrolled as graduate students (PhD or Masters) at a University of California campus.

 - copies of appropriate collecting permits and Institutional Animal Care and Use Committee (IACUC) approvals , if applicable.

 - Successful applicants must submit campus accounting information before awards will be disbursed.
-Award funds may be carried forward past June 30, 2018, upon approval of the NRS Director.
+Award funds may be carried forward upon approval of the NRS Director.

-- Awardees must submit a progress report to the NRS Director, with copies to the campus coordinator and reserve manager, by June 30, 2018.
+- Awardees must submit a progress report to the NRS Director, with copies to the campus coordinator and reserve manager, by the date indicated in the award letter.
 Applicants will be disqualified from future NRS grant programs if they do not comply with this requirement.

 Systemwide Evaluation Criteria